24: Legacy: Casting

 The role of Eric Carter, the male lead, was announced to be portrayed by Corey Hawkins on January 25, 2016, following lengthy negotiations.
 Hawkins was the only actor considered for the role, after casting director Lisa Miller Katz watched his performance in Straight Outta Compton.
 On the same day, Miranda Otto was announced to have landed the female lead as Rebecca Ingram, the former CTU-Director.
 Otto immediately accepted the role when she was offered the part, stating that her reason was that she wanted a role involving "that world of CIA and terrorism," similar to her role on Homeland.

 In February 2016, several castings were announced.
 On February 16, 2016, Deadline announced that Anna Diop had joined the show as Nicole Carter, Eric's wife.
 A week later, Teddy Sears was announced to have been cast as Keith Mullins, the head of CTU.
 Several days later, TVLine reported that Jimmy Smits had landed the role as John Donovan, the husband of Rebecca Ingram and a powerful U.S. Senator with higher political aspirations.
-In March 2016, it was announced that Dan Bucatinsky, Coral Pena and Charlie Hofheimer had been cast for the show.
+In March 2016, it was announced that Dan Bucatinsky, Coral Peña and Charlie Hofheimer had been cast for the show.
 Bucatinsky and Pena were cast as Andy and Gia, two communication analysts at CTU, while Hofheimer was cast as Marcus, Eric's former partner in the Army Ranger unit, now suffering PTSD.
 A few days later, Ashley Thomas was announced to have been cast as Isaac Carter, Eric's older brother.